IndigoShark33/tokenizer-fewshot-study/repo/README.md

 ## Reproducibility note

 Experiments were run interactively in Google Colab Pro+ on a single NVIDIA A100 40GB in float16.
-The full sweep totaled approximately 10 GPU-hours (50.69 Colab compute units at ~5.3 units/hour), with the two 7B models making up the majority.
+The full sweep totaled approximately 20 GPU-hours (111.47 units), with the two 7B models making up the majority.
 The scripts here are consolidated equivalents of the executed notebook cells; results in `results/` are the exact files produced by the original runs.
 Seed-to-seed SD averaged 0.79-1.10 accuracy points per model.

 ## Data sources